What happens at an interim order review?

 Reviewing interim suspension ordersBack to top

-Interim suspension orders will usually be reviewed at meetings unless there has been a material change of circumstances, or unless the nurse or midwife requests a review hearing.
+Interim suspension orders will usually be reviewed at meetings unless there has been a material change of circumstances, or unless the nurse, midwife or nursing associate requests a review hearing.

 Reviewing interim conditions of practice ordersBack to top

 Interim conditions of practice orders will usually be reviewed at hearings unless a full consideration of all the information before us suggests that the order can be confirmed at a review meeting.